Operations & Management

 Retrofit welcomed for non-energy operational savings

-By Anatoli Naoumov GreenQ Partners
+November 15, 2016 by Anatoli Naoumov GreenQ Partners

 Nov.
 15, 2016 – Lighting retrofits in industrial environments are known to be short-payback energy management solutions due to significant energy savings and incentives.
 In the case described below, however, the cost of a massive energy waste prior to retrofit was actually immaterial when non-energy benefits were considered.

 In fact, the avoided cost of wasted energy was dwarfed by non-energy operational savings resulting in a 2.6-day payback.
 That’s eight shifts.

 The case involved an industrial bakery.
 When we discussed the benefits of energy management with the bakery manager, he showed little interest.

 “Our main problem is not the cost of energy; it’s an imbalance between our baking capacity and our freezing capacity,” he explained.
 “Our freezer is a bottleneck.
 If only we could get CAPEX to increase freezing capacity.”

 Although energy management is rarely about installing more powerful equipment, we went to see the production process.

 Production floor surprise: MH lighting in the freezer